mrfrankism/CAT_UWB_Code/README.txt

  - Create a String variable to easily change the conversion from CSV to a simple text file that can be used for other purposes

  - delete un-neccessary commented code that was used for debugging purposes

+ - Simplify the method CATFULLSCANINFO() in FromTXTtoCSV (also mentioned in code)

+ - look into the reserved bytes in the api and if they are truly the filter parameter in the log file
 --------------------------------------------------------------------------------------------------------------------------------------------------
 							********* UPDATES: *********
 ________________________________________________________________As of 07/05/15_____________________________________________________________________________